luisdza/luis-de-sousa-dot-com/content/blog/marketplace_mayhem_neurodiversity.md

 🔗 [Watch on YouTube](https://www.youtube.com/watch?v=8HXFurHCkP8)

 ## 👋 Introduction
-In this hilarious comedy performance, Lou Wall, a multi-media stand-up comedian, recounts the story of trying to give away a free bed frame on Facebook Marketplace.
-What should have been a simple exchange turns into a chaotic saga when Eileen misinterprets pickup times, arrives at 5 a.m, steals a neighbour's bed, and sends increasingly bizarre messages with dramatic emoji usage.
+In this hilarious comedy performance, [Lou Wall](https://www.instagram.com/thelouwall/), a multi-media stand-up comedian, recounts the story of trying to give away a free bed frame on Facebook Marketplace.
+What should have been a simple exchange turns into a chaotic saga when Eileen misinterprets pickup times, arrives at 5 a.m., steals a neighbour's bed, and sends increasingly bizarre messages with dramatic emoji usage.

 After watching this gem from the Melbourne International Comedy Festival, I asked myself: